Kankakee Community College

 - Kankakee Community College is committed to one mission: Enhancing quality of life through learning.
 KCC is dedicated to providing quality, comprehensive educational programs and services in a fiscally responsible manner.
 KCC offers a supportive environment for lifelong learning for the development of the individual and the community.
 KCC provides leadership in identifying the future educational needs of our district as related to the seven general educational and community service goals prescribed by the Illinois Community College Board.

-- The teacher population of 141 teachers has grown by 5% over five years.
+- The teacher population of 141 teachers has stayed relatively flat over five years.

 |Kankakee Community College||(IL) Community College Avg.|